marigold-dev/training-nft-1/README.md

 Explanations:

-- the called function is taking the storage type of the library, so we send a partial object from our storage definition to match the type definition
+- every NFT.xxx() called function is taking the storage type of the NFT library, so we send a partial object from our storage definition to match the type definition
-- the return type contains also the storage type of the library, so we need to reconstruct the storage by copied the modified fields
+- the return type contains also the storage type of the library, so we need to reconstruct the storage by copying the modified fields

 > Note : Ligo team is working on merging type definitions.
 You could be able to do `type union` or `merge 2 objects` like in Typescript